Place Your Protection

 Telephone Solicitation & No Call Laws

-Idaho’s No Call Law helps you reduce the number of unwanted telephone solicitations you receive.
-Under both Idaho and federal law, it is illegal for telemarketers to call your number (either home or mobile phone) if it is registered with the National Do Not Call Registry.
-If a telemarketer does call a registered number, inform them that the number they have called is part of the Do Not Call Registry and ask them not to call you again.
+Under Idaho and federal law, it is illegal for telemarketers to call you (either home or mobile) if your phone is registered with the National Do Not Call Registry.
+If a telemarketer does call a registered number, inform them that the number they have called is part of the Registry and ask them not to call you again.
 If they do continue to call, you can file a complaint with the Federal Trade Commission and the telemarketer can face a court action and civil penalties.

 If you do purchase something from a telemarketer, you have the right to receive written confirmation and an itemized billing of the purchase and to cancel the purchase, without obligation, for up to three business days after receiving written confirmation.